 Traditional Dress in Central Anatolia

-In Eastern Anatolia, traditional Turkish outfit epitomizes resilience and endurance, tailored to withstand the region’s rugged terrain and harsh climates.
+In Eastern Anatolia, the traditional Turkey’s dress epitomizes resilience and endurance, tailored to withstand the region’s rugged terrain and harsh climates.
 Eastern Anatolian fashion features elements of the neighboring Kurdish, Armenian, and Persian cultural heritage, with a predominant influence from Kurdish and Arab cultures.

 Crafted from durable textiles such as wool and felt, traditional wearables in Eastern Anatolia offer protection against the elements, including extreme cold and searing heat.